erikras/react-redux-universal-hot-example/docs/InstallingTheKit/InstallingTheKit.md

 [github](https://github.com) make every manipulation and automated workflow possible but none easy.
 Nothing more complex than creating new copy is necessary until contributing code to a project.

 Note: You'll probably want to have your own Git repo somewhere like github to keep your own updates safe.

+To do that:

-To do that you'll first create the empty (no README.md or any other files) repo on github and then add it as the ``origin``
+* First create the empty (no README.md or any other files) repo on [github.com](https://github.com)

+* Then add it as the ``origin`` remote locally

 ```bash
 git remote add origin git@github.com:<YOUR_GITHUB_USERNAME>/<YOUR_APP_NAME>.git